 Compared to ballet, modern dance is apparently subject to fewer rules regarding studio attire.

 In fact, teachers generally tend to give more freedom of choice to their students.
-This approach leads many female students to believe that for warm-up and standard training, the optimal solution is to use t-shirts and sweatpants.
+This approach leads many pupils to believe that for warm-up and standard training the optimal solution is to use t-shirts and sweatpants.
 Instead, we can say that there are also more technical solutions for this discipline that guarantee higher standards of training.

 More comfortable or tighter fitting?

-Using this second solution has the added advantage that the suit can also be used for performances and competitions throughout the academic year.
+Using this second solution has the added advantage that the outfit can also be used for performances and competitions throughout the academic year.

 What to wear on the feet?

-Modern dance today has increasing contaminations of contemporary dance, modern-video and hip hop.
+Modern dance today has more and more contaminations of contemporary, modern-video, and hip hop dance.

-Therefore, it is advisable for advanced course students to possess all three models presented to better suit various choreographic needs.
+Therefore, it is advisable for students in advanced courses to own all three models presented to better suit various choreographic needs.

-As anticipated in previous articles, evaluating how to dress for dance class is clearly a preparatory step with respect to ‘training itself.
+Learning the techniques of how to warm up before dance class is essential for any aspiring dancer or ballet dancer.
+As anticipated in previous articles, assessing how to dress for dance class is clearly a preparatory step with respect to ‘training itself.
 However, before engaging in the study and execution of dance techniques, every good dancer (from beginner to professional) devotes a few minutes to warming up.
 Warm-up techniques normally follow standard figurations aimed at activating muscle groups and joints To prevent possible injury.
 There is an attempt to take more care of the parts of the body affected by the positions that will later be performed in the study phase.
 These techniques are basically similar for both ballet and modern dance.
 In fact, the exercises take place mainly on the floor for the first part and then with some stretching exercises at the barre.

 Here are some examples of useful floor warm-up exercises to practice before class: